By Karin Mizgala, co-founder and CEO Money Coaches Canada

 If you haven’t done so already, check-in with your advisor.
 Now is a good time to assess what your true risk tolerance is; it has likely changed from when you were employed.

 Consider how your portfolio has fared relative to the markets?
 Better or worse?
 Are you happy with how communicative your advisor has or has not been over the last few months?
 If you’re not comfortable with the service or answers you’re getting you might want to get a 2nd opinion on your portfolio from an advice-only financial planner.

 What about the people nearing retirement when the pandemic began, should they go ahead as planned?

 The transition from employment to retirement is stressful and challenging in the best of times.
 Given the current economic uncertainty, I anticipate that some people may decide to delay their retirement and others will see COVID-19 as a reminder that life is short and retire sooner.

 We have always recommended that anyone contemplating retirement in the near term has 2-3 years of cash or short term bond holdings.
 It’s not prudent to retire without a solid cash cushion and to retire with debt – especially now.

 But each situation is entirely different, and should be discussed with a trusted advisor.

 I want to pass my business on to my kids, but because of COVID-19, I don’t know if that business will survive.
 What should I do?

-It may be time to rethink your business model by finding new ways to connect with customers, and to deliver product.
-Many companies, one example being Ottawa based Shopify, forced to switch to remote work when the pandemic began, intend to continue doing so even when it is no longer required.
+It may be time to rethink your business model by finding new ways to connect with customers and to deliver the product.
+Many companies, one example being Ottawa-based Shopify, forced to switch to remote work when the pandemic began, intend to continue doing so even when it is no longer required.
 Innovation is all around, look to see what others in your field are doing to pivot and survive.